 KKR Private Equity Investors, which is not reflected in the foregoing tables, is an entity listed on Euronext Amsterdam focused primarily on making private equity investments through and alongside our private equity funds but with the flexibility to make other types of opportunistic investments, including credit and public equity investments.
-Unlike our other private equity funds, the fund has a perpetual investment period and is considered by us to be a permanent capital vehicle, in that fund investors generally are not entitled to have their capital returned.
-As of March 31, 2007, KKR Private Equity Investors had a net asset value of \$5.2 billion, which includes amounts invested in our traditional private equity funds.
+Unlike our traditional private equity funds, the fund has a perpetual investment period and is considered by us to be a permanent capital vehicle, in that fund investors generally are not entitled to have their capital returned.
+As of June 30, 2007, KKR Private Equity Investors had a net asset value of \$5.3 billion, which includes amounts invested in our traditional private equity funds.
 KKR Private Equity Investors consists of an upper-tier limited partnership, which we refer to as the feeder fund, that makes all of its investments through a lower-tier limited partnership, which we refer to as the master fund, of which it is the sole limited partner.
-Following our reorganization and this offering, we will have an economic interest in the general partner of the KKR Private Equity Investors master fund, which will entitle us to the carry received with respect to the fund's direct investments.
+In connection with the fund's formation, our senior principals and other KKR personnel contributed \$65.0 million of their personal capital to the feeder fund, representing 1.3% of the equity raised, and we contributed \$10.0 million of capital in respect of our general partner interest in the master fund.
+Following our reorganization and this offering, we will have an economic interest in the general partner of the master fund that will entitle us to the carried interest and incentive distributions received with respect to the fund's direct investments, but we will not own any of the foregoing equity.

 We believe the intellectual capital of our people, our integrated global investment platform and our ability to effectively adapt our investment strategies to market conditions allow us to capitalize on investment opportunities at every level of a company's capital structure.
 Commencing in 2004, we began to actively pursue debt investments as a separate asset class and we now sponsor and manage a group of private and publicly traded investment funds that invest primarily in corporate debt investments and manage structured finance vehicles.
-These funds, which we refer to as credit strategy funds, currently consist of KFN, a New York Stock Exchange-listed debt vehicle, and the KKR Strategic Capital Funds, comprised of three private credit strategy funds that operate together, or side-by-side.
+These funds, which we refer to as credit strategy funds, currently consist of KFN, a New York Stock Exchange-listed debt vehicle, and the KKR Strategic Capital Funds, comprised of three private credit strategy funds that are required to make investments on substantially the same terms in proportion to their respective capital commitments.

-As of March 31, 2007, our credit strategy funds had approximately \$8.2 billion of corporate debt investments, \$11.9 billion of residential mortgage investments, and \$297.3 million of equity investments.
+As of June 30, 2007, our credit strategy funds had approximately \$9.3 billion of corporate debt investments, \$11.2 billion of residential mortgage investments, and \$274.0 million of equity investments.
 We earn a management fee for managing our credit strategy funds based on the amount of capital under management in each fund.
-As of March 31, 2007, our credit strategy funds had \$2.8 billion of capital, of which \$1.6 billion related to KFN and consisted of permanent capital, and our credit strategy funds currently manage \$6.5 billion in structured finance vehicles.
+As of June 30, 2007, our credit strategy funds had \$2.8 billion of capital, of which \$1.6 billion related to KFN and consisted of permanent capital, and our credit strategy funds currently manage \$6.5 billion in structured finance vehicles.
 We have a right to earn management fees for managing our structured finance vehicles based on the amount of investments under management within each vehicle.
+As of June 30, 2007, our management companies held restricted shares and options of KFN representing 3.1% of KFN's outstanding shares on a fully diluted basis, which shares and options were received as payment for management services.